Build the computer of your dreams! Subscribe and get tips and product offerings for your next custom build.

 By subscribing you agree to our terms

-Known as Polaris Enhanced, AMD’s RX 500 series is basically a refresh of the Polaris-based RX 400 series, and it was primarily designed to tighten up the competition in the mid and low-end segments, and give users who were hesitant to update when the RX 400 series came out a reason to consider upgrading.
-Featuring roughly the same specs as the RX 400 series, the RX 500 series does have some higher clocks and other refinements that reflect in a modest performance increase, while the prices remain the same, in the $200-$300 range, depending on manufacturer and model.
+Known as Polaris Enhanced, AMD’s RX 500 series is basically a refresh of the Polaris-based RX 400 series, and it was primarily designed to tighten up the competition in the mid and low-end segments and give users who were hesitant to update when the RX 400 series came out a reason to consider upgrading.
+Featuring roughly the same specs as the RX 400 series, the RX 500 series does have some higher clocks and other refinements that reflect a modest performance increase, while the prices remain the same.

 The XFX Black Edition has the looks to go with its performance as well, the card coming with a black backplate and heatsink enclosure, along with white fans for a powerful contrast.

 AMD cards are not exactly known for being neither cool nor quiet, and the RX 580 is no exception – while the card does provide solid performance for its price, it does so by chewing through a lot of power and pumping out a lot of heat.
 If you want to keep an RX 580 both cool and quiet, you need to resort to some heavy cooling solution, and luckily, that’s exactly what the ASUS ROG RX 580 packs.